 Over the past year, there have been incremental updates to Google Search Console such as the improved reporting facilities.
 The next updates will be coming towards the end of March 2019.
 These updates will transfer across some of the reports from the older version while others will be removed.
 So, with that said, let’s take a glimpse of what’s changing.

-NEW! features and changes
+NEW!
+Features and C

-There are plenty of new features that have been added to the Google Search Console, a few of these include:
+There are plenty of new features that have been added to Google Search Console, a few of these include:

 User Management – The user management functionality has been moved to the Settings section.